enasequence/read_docs/update/assembly.rst

 However, please be aware that this process can take some time to complete, and you should allow at least a week after successful submission for your update to be apparent.

-**Allow 30 minutes some time:**
+**Allow 30 minutes after original submission:**
-If the original assembly was submitted less than half an hour ago, the update will fail after you submit it.
+If the update is submitted less than 30 minutes after the original submission, it will fail after submission.
 This is a failsafe to prevent duplicate submissions, but does occasionally inconvenience some genuine use cases.

 **Metagenomic Assemblies:**